A Look Back on the 5 Worst Teams in NHL History

 Bad Teams

 Nowadays, the NHL is largely made up of teams that can compete at the pro level on a nightly basis.
 However, every so often, a team will come along that wows us with how poorly they play.
-The San Jose Sharks did just that this season through their first 11 games, though they will need to do something historic over the rest of the season to end up amongst the teams on this list.
+The San Jose Sharks did just that last season through their first 11 games, but they managed to win 19 games.
 It is unlikely that we will see a team worse than the two expansion teams that find themselves at the top of these rankings, as the league’s contemporary expansion rules are conducive to teams immediately becoming competitive in their infancy.